INSV Tarini: Design and description

 INSV Tarini is a cruising sloop built at the Aquarius Shipyard in Divar, Goa.
 The vessel was handed over to the Indian Navy on 18 February 2017, christened INSV Tarini, after the Tara Tarini temple.
 Tarini's hull is built of wood-core and fibreglass sandwich.
 The boat has six sails, including mainsail, genoa, stay, downwind and storm sail.
 She is capable of sailing in extreme conditions.
 The boat measures 56 feet in length.
 The mast, custom built by Southern Spars, is about 25 meters tall.

 Tarini was built to a stock design by Van de Stadt called Tonga 56.
 The keel for Tarini was laid by Defence Minister Manohar Parrikar at the Aquarius Shipyard on 27 March 2016.
 The boat was delivered to the navy prior to the scheduled date.
 She successfully completed her sea trials on 30 January 2017.
 Several improvements were incorporated in this ship based on experience gained from operating INSV Mhadei.
 She is fitted with advanced features such as satellite communications, Raymarine navigation suite and a Monitor windvane equipped for emergency steering.

 Tarini is similar to her predecessor, the INSV Mhadei, which has travelled over 115,000 nautical miles during her eight years of service.
+Tarini has done over 35,000 nautical miles till date.